A characterful duplex forming part of a converted Mill and Threshing barn set on the England-Scotland border.

 A highchair and travel cot can be provided on request.

 Please note that The Granary is situated next to a working farm with machinery in operation and children must be supervised at all times.
+The owners have alpacas, ducks, hens and sheep in the surrounding fields and would be delighted to offer alpaca trekking during your stay with advance notice.

 High-quality bed linen and towels are provided for guests along with guest toiletries.
 A hairdryer is provided in the bedroom.